9 Crucial Questions Every Investor Needs to Ask

 These investment questions are bound to arise in your investment journey.
 However, it is important to make the best decisions that will help you achieve your financial goals.
 This can be achieved with a solid foundation and complete clarity of the basics of investing.
 After all, understanding yourself as an investor marks the difference between being prudent and simply speculating with your money.
 Consider consulting with a professional financial advisor who can help create a financial plan and investment portfolio for you to achieve your financial needs and goals.

-Here are 9 questions to ask when investing.
+Here are 9 questions to ask your advisor when investing

 1. How much of my income should be going into investments?